-Still pending before the FERC is the ISO's compliance filing in response to the FERC's August 8, 2016 remand order.
-44 In the 2013/14 Winter Reliability Program Remand Order, the FERC directed the ISO to request from Program participants the basis for their bids, including the process used to formulate the bids, and to file with the FERC a compilation of that information, an IMM analysis of that information, and the ISO's recommendation as to the reasonableness of the bids, so that the FERC can further consider the question of whether the Bid Results were just and reasonable.45 The ISO submitted its compliance filing on January 23, 2017, reporting the IMM's conclusion that "the auction was not structurally competitive and a 'small proportion' of the total cost of the program may be the result of the exercise of market power" but that the "vast majority of supply was offered at prices that appear reasonable and that, for a number of reasons, it is difficult to assess the impact of market power on cost."
+Still pending before the FERC is ISO-NE's compliance filing in response to the FERC's August 8, 2016 remand order.
+36 In the 2013/14 Winter Reliability Program Remand Order, the FERC directed ISO-NE to request from Program participants the basis for their bids, including the process used to formulate the bids, and to file with the FERC a compilation of that information, an IMM analysis of that information, and the ISO's recommendation as to the reasonableness of the bids, so that the FERC can further consider the question of whether the Bid Results were just and reasonable.37 ISO-NE submitted its compliance filing on January 23, 2017, reporting the IMM's conclusion that "the auction was not structurally competitive and a 'small proportion' of the total cost of the program may be the result of the exercise of market power" but that the "vast majority of supply was offered at prices that appear reasonable and that, for a number of reasons, it is difficult to assess the impact of market power on cost."
 Based on the IMM and additional analysis, the ISO recommended that "there is insufficient demonstration of market power to warrant modification of program."
-In February 13 comments, both TransCanada and the MA AG protested the ISO's conclusion and recommendation that modification of the program was unwarranted.
+In February 13 comments, both TransCanada and the MA AG protested ISO-NE's conclusion and recommendation that modification of the program was unwarranted.
 TransCanada requested that FERC establish a settlement proceeding where market participants could "exchange confidential information to determine what the rates should be" and refunds and "such other relief as may be warranted" provided.
-On February 28, the ISO answered the TransCanada and MA AG protests.
-On March 10, TransCanada answered the ISO's February 28 answer.
+On February 28, ISO-NE answered the TransCanada and MA AG protests.
+On March 10, 2017, TransCanada answered ISO-NE's February 28 answer.
 This matter is again pending before the FERC.
 If you have any questions concerning these matters, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).